Investigations Into the Feasibility of Pyrethrum as a New Industrial Crop for N.C.

 PROJECT LEADER(S): Jeanine Davis, Dept. of Horticultural Science, NC State University

 TYPE OF PROJECT: Research

-– Piedmont Research Station – Salisbury, NC
+– Piedmont Research Station – Salisbury, North Carolina

-– Cunningham Research Station – Kinston, NC
+– Cunningham Research Station – Kinston, North Carolina

 North Carolina growers are looking for agronomic crops to supplement tobacco, soybeans, and cotton.
 Pyrethrum has great potential as a new industrial crop, and we have sought to determine whether it can be grown successfully and profitably in NC.
 Initial research has shown that more work is needed to develop cultivars of pyrethrum for our region that have suitable yield, quality, disease resistance and hardiness.